 First of all, the Microsoft team argues that building underwater pods avoids the hassle that comes with constructing data centers on land.
 Today, companies must deal with building codes, taxes, electricity supply, and network connectivity in other countries before putting in the rack of servers.

 On the other hand, the ocean provides a relatively uniform environment for these underwater pods.
-These pods can be made almost on demand (instead of planning it out and negotiating with governments and land owners long before) and deploy at any coastal site with little customization.
+These pods can be made almost on demand (instead of planning it out and negotiating with governments and landowners long before) and deploy at any coastal site with little customization.
 Microsoft’s goal is to deploy these pods within 90 days from purchase.

-Microsoft also points to the the remote locations of these data centers as a limitation in how fast these servers can respond to requests.
-They cite that almost half the world’s pouplation lives within 100 kms of the ocean, concluding that bringing these pods closer to where we live will add speed benefits.
+Microsoft also points to the remote locations of these data centers as a limitation in how fast these servers can respond to requests.
+They cite that almost half the world’s population lives within 100 kms of the ocean, concluding that bringing these pods closer to where we live will add speed benefits.

 Lastly, Microsoft mentions that many data centers use evaporation to cool the surrounding air, consuming more water.
-In Microsoft’s case, they’ll be using surrounding water to transfer the heat from the air out, so will not be “consuming” water in a non-renewable manner.
+In Microsoft’s case, they’ll be using surrounding water to transfer the heat from the air out, so it will not be “consuming” water in a non-renewable manner.
 Even at intermediate depths between 10–200m, the water remains between 14–18 °C, making it an ideal environment for cooling data centers.